 Once we’re narrowed down to 20 or so dining options, we get into secondary criteria.
 Do we know the owners?
 Have we been there too often recently?
 How’s the ambiance, and the service?
 Finally, (or first) what sounds good right now?

 We know how to establish and evaluate criteria for lots of decisions like this.
 We’re not always very good at it, but that’s human bias and emotion for you.
 Can’t trust it to make optimal decisions, and you can’t make any decisions without it.
 (For more on this, read The Leader’s Guide for Making Decisions in Meetings – Part 1: The Science of How We Make Decisions

 But how do you select standard criteria for your organization?
 Our little lunch example already includes eight criteria, and it’s not a big decision!
 When you think of all the possible criteria you could analyze for those big ones, it quickly gets out of control.

-Let's consider for a moment the RFP example - a process that seems like a good way for organizations to be responsible with their money.
-In reality, the RFP process often costs WAY more time, effort, agony, money, good will and delay than it ever saves.
-So, to move things along, everyone involved learns how to "work the system" - thereby defeating the purpose for the system in the first place.
+Let’s consider for a moment the RFP example – a process that seems like a good way for organizations to be responsible with their money.
+In reality, the RFP process often costs WAY more time, effort, agony, money, goodwill, and delay than it ever saves.
+So, to move things along, everyone involved learns how to “work the system” – thereby defeating the purpose of the system in the first place.

 There are three ways you can avoid this.